absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 Note the huge difference between the naive version and the other ones.
 Why do you think there is this huge difference?

+??? note "Why is there a big difference?"

     You guessed it!
 All of the other functions have either preallocated the output matrix, or do the operations inplace.
 Since the ReLU operation is so simple, it becomes easily dominated by allocation and memory costs.
 The difference between the preallocated version and the inplace version is not as big, but still substantial enough to warrant the optimization.
 Inlining on the other hand didn't make a big difference in this case.
 It is still doing one read and one write after all.
     Go back and look at how much was gained by inlining the much more complex linear operator in the previous benchmark!
 Go on!

 Inplace operations are also available in PyTorch.
-The ReLU actually has a flag for the [inplace version][4].
+The ReLU functon actually has a flag for the [inplace version][4].

 ### Softmax